shieldgenerator7/DnD-Stories/FaerunDiverge/Faerun Diverge.md

 Larkwren nodded as he rested his hands on his hips.

-“The emporer will see you now.
+“The emperor will see you now.
 Follow me.”

 “Excellent.”
 Larkwren followed first, and then Cloverbraid.